 Viacom is a leading media conglomerate with an extensive portfolio of cable TV and film production assets.
 Its MTV Networks unit runs such cable networks as Comedy Central, Nickelodeon, and the family of MTV channels (MTV, MTV2, VH1).
 Viacom also owns Black Entertainment Television, which airs programming on BET, BET Gospel, and BET Hip Hop.
 In the film business, Viacom operates through Paramount Pictures, which includes imprints Paramount Pictures and Paramount Vantage.
 Viacom has a presence in 180 countries and territories primarily in North America, Europe, and Asia.

 The US contributed about 75% of the company's revenue and International markets accounted for about 25% of the company's sales in fiscal 2015.

 Sales and Marketing

 Viacom does not have the broad complement of media assets that characterize integrated conglomerates such as Time Warner and Walt Disney, but the company still realizes some potential by integrating its TV and film businesses, such as through DVD sales and cross-promotion.
-Viacom itself incurred total advertising expenses of $1.117 billion in fiscal 2013.
+Viacom itself incurred total advertising expenses of $748 million in fiscal 2015.